-Angie will readily admit that having a child diagnosed with Rett syndrome makes life complicated.
-This rare neurodevelopmental disorder begins to show its affects in infancy or early childhood, and is seen almost exclusively in females.
+Angie Cunningham will readily admit that having a child diagnosed with Rett syndrome makes life a bit more complex.
+This rare neurodevelopmental disorder begins to show its effects in infancy or early childhood, and is seen almost exclusively in females.

 Eventually, Quinn lost the ability to use her hands, and though she began to develop language skills, saying mama, dada and bubba, those soon began to slip away, too.

 At about 15 months old, DNA testing confirmed that Quinn has the genetic mutation responsible for Rett syndrome.
 The mutation results in a shortage or absence of a normal protein needed to regulate or direct other genes which affect or control the normal development of select regions of the brain.

 In addition to problems with hand movements and communication, most children diagnosed with Rett syndrome experience respiratory issues, feeding problems/constipation, anxiety and epilepsy/seizures.
 Most of these children require help with every aspect of daily living.

 Beacon Program cares for kids with complex health problems

 Quinn is no exception to that rule.
 She is non-verbal, requires a wheelchair and has a feeding tube.
 By age 3, her care became increasingly complicated.
 That’s when the family’s pediatrician referred her to the Children’s Mercy Beacon Program.

 The program cares for children with complex or systemic medical problems.
 Providers coordinate complex care for hundreds of children from birth to age 21 diagnosed with medical complexities, and their healthy siblings, all in a multidisciplinary setting.
 The goal is to reduce hospitalizations and help patients live their lives to the fullest.

 Emily Goodwin, MD, Beacon Program physician, cares for Quinn and her 10-year-old brother, Ayden, who is healthy.